What is crate training for dogs?

 Puppies can be quite destructive when they arrive in their new homes.
 Toileting in the wrong places and causing damage to furniture by chewing are common, but you can use a crate for training to help reduce these incidents.

-It's a good idea to take out puppy insurance as soon as you bring your new friend home so you're covered for any mishaps as soon as possible.
+It's a good idea to take out puppy insurance as soon as you bring your new friend home, so you're covered for any mishaps as soon as possible.

-What are the benefits of crate training?
+What are the Benefits of Crate Training?

-Calming - A crate gives your dog a place to go when they are tired or stressed and need to relax.
+• Calming: A crate gives your dog a place to go when they are tired or stressed and need to relax.

-Toilet training - Crates can help with toilet training as dogs don’t like to make a mess in the place where they sleep.
+• Toilet training: Crates can help with toilet training, as dogs don’t like to make a mess in the place where they sleep.

-Recovery - They provide a place where your dog can recover from illness or injury.
+• Recovery: They provide a place where your dog can recover from illness or injury.

-How to use a crate for training
+How to Use a Crate for Training

 First things first, find a suitable room or area in your home to place the crate.

 Make sure the surrounding area is clear and there are no objects lying around that might distract your dog or puppy.
-Try not to force your puppy immediately inside the crate.
+Try not to force your puppy immediately into the crate.
 Let them explore it in their own time.

-They may be reluctant to enter at first but it’s important to be patient.
-Always use positive reinforcements, like treats, rewards or play to encourage them around the crate.
+They may be reluctant to enter at first, but it’s important to be patient.
+Always use positive reinforcements, like treats, rewards, or play, to encourage them around the crate.

 "Make sure the crate is big enough for them to stand up and move around a little and has space for a water bowl if they'll be shut in overnight or for longer periods.

 The door of the crate shouldn’t be shut for longer than is necessary.
-At first, try to remain nearby or in the same room and continue doing this for a couple of days.
+At first, try to remain nearby or in the same room, and continue doing this for a couple of days.

 It can take some time and persistence to build up the association and familiarity of the crate with your dog, but you shouldn’t give up.
 Keep your routine going until they become comfortable and familiar with the crate.